socialdatalab-cosmos/cosmos-lessons/_episodes/03-data_collection.md

 > ## Exercise
 > While collection continues;
-> 1. Create a subset and give it a appropriate name.
+> 1. Create a subset and give it an appropriate name.
 > Which COSMOS feature did you use for this purpose?
 > 2. Create and name a subset filtering only sentimentally
 > `negative` tweets in the `last two days`.